 Some rave about their desserts and coffee, others rave about their aperitivo.
 Either way you have it, Panella is a must when visiting Rome to try traditional Italian pastries, pizza, and coffee.
 Walking by the restaurant alone is enough to make you want to stop in – their extremely tempting display of sweets gets their customers every time.

 Open Mon-Sat, 12pm-3pm, 7pm-11pm; closed Sundays

-There is a reason why tourists and locals alike come here time and time again.
+There is a reason tourists and locals alike come here repeatedly.
 They serve up fantastic cucina romana including their legendary bucatini all’amatriciana.
-This family owned restaurant has kept the traditions running for decades and it doesn’t look like it will stop anytime soon.
-As the saying goes, come hungry, leave happy!
+This family-owned restaurant has kept the traditions running for decades and it does not look like it will stop anytime soon.
+As the saying goes, come hungry, leave happy.

 Via Machiavelli, 23

 This industrial style loft lounge is a great place to get together with friends over cocktails or wine.
 The casual ambience and laid-back scenery provides an ideal spot for pre-dinner drinks or an afternoon spritz.